 THE FOLLOWING SEMESTER: Remember to plan ahead for your return by noting the following semester's important dates.
-You will want to know when registration opens while you're abroad, and then remember to contact your academic advisor to release your advising hold so that you may register for classes while overseas.
+You will want to know when registration opens, and then remember to contact your academic advisor to release your advising hold so that you may register for classes while abroad.
 You will need to complete any financial aid paperwork by their deadlines.
 You may also need to make arrangements for housing upon your return and for the following semester.

-TRANSCRIPTS: Your host institution will send your transcript to CGE, but we recommend that you confirm the timeline with your host institution coordinator.
+TRANSCRIPTS: Your host institution will send your transcript to CGE, but we recommend that you confirm the time line with your host institution coordinator.
 CGE will facilitate the transfer of credits as detailed in the section on courses and grades.
 If you will need additional transcripts, please order these before your departure.

-GRADUATION: If you will graduate following your semester abroad, please complete the Final Semester Abroad Waiver.
-Also, you will need to apply for graduation and complete all procedures required by the Registrar.
+GRADUATION: If you will graduate following your semester abroad, you will need to apply for graduation and complete all procedures required by the Registrar.
 CGE recommends that you begin this process prior to your departure, as it may be harder to resolve issues from a distance.
 Remember our note about the delay in transcripts from the course & grades section.